jaredhanson/kerouac-robotstxt/README.md

 The generated output will include a `/robots.txt` resource.
-If your site contains any sitemaps, which can be generated using [kerouac-sitemap](https://github.com/jaredhanson/kerouac-sitemap), the sitemap locations will be included so that search engines can automatically discover all pages of your site.
+If your site contains any sitemaps, which can be generated using [kerouac-sitemap](https://github.com/jaredhanson/kerouac-sitemap), the sitemap locations will be included so that search engines will automatically discover all pages of your site.

 ## License